paulodiovani/blog.diovani.com/technology/_drafts/2025-08-01-linux-like-config-for-macos.md

 Having a working Dropdown terminal is not fully possible with only Aerospace yet, due to the lack of commands for querying and managing floating windows.

 I have a working in progress solution using a mix of Alacritty window position arguments + Aerospace config.
-The configuration sample is below, and you can ready more about its limitations and issues, or collaborate on the [Aerospace DDTerm] discussion on GitHub.
+The configuration sample is below, and you can read more about its limitations and issues, or collaborate on the [Aerospace DDTerm] discussion on GitHub.

 ```toml
 [mode.main.binding]